 “The hyena was not following the wolves, but moving in the middle of the pack,” said the study, which both men authored.

-This likely benefits both sizes.
+This likely benefits both groups.
 The Negev Desert is one of the harshest environments in the range of either of these animals, and both species need all the help they can get.
-Wolves are better hunters (especially in a pack) than the hyenas.
+Wolves are better hunters (especially in a pack) than hyenas.
 They’re also faster and more agile.
-However, the hyena has a finer sense of smell and can break larger bones, excavating garbage and ripping open tin cans in areas dominated by humans.
+However, the hyena has a finer sense of smell and can break larger bones, excavate garbage and rip open tin cans in areas dominated by humans.
 In the desert, food is very, very scarce and they need each other to survive.
 But how they got to this agreement, and how they came to tolerate each other is anyone’s guess now.